Master of Acupuncture – Herbal Medicine

 Begin Your Journey

-Master of Acupuncture Students Succeed at National University
+MAc-HM Students Succeed at National University of Health Sciences

-At National, students are not just learning how to treat a disease or a symptom, they’re looking for ways to restore health and to help the body heal itself, to restore the healing process.
+At NUHS, students are not just learning how to treat a disease or a symptom; they’re looking for ways to restore health and to help the body heal itself.

 Within the first day of being in-clinic in China, I was so relieved because National prepared me amazingly.
 I knew everything I needed to know that they were doing in China. — Cherlyn Coplon, MSOM